OpenHLTest/data-models/python_client/README.md

 1) It will be auto-generated every time there is a model change that has been successfully validated.
 2) It will be hierarchical and match the hierarchy of the yang model.
 3) It will consist of base infrastructure that encapsulates transport and serialization.
+4) Once the library has been generated and unit tests pass it will be packaged and posted on pypi.python.org.
+   - it will be available for install using pip install openhltest

 Base infrastructure that is not auto-generated:
 1) Https transport class named HttpTransport
 2) Crudx and utility methods encapsulated in YangBase
    - dump method
+   - convert python dict objects to openhltest input/output objects
+   - convert openhltest input/output objects to python dict objects

 The pyang plugin python_client_plugin.py will generate the following:
 1) classes for the following yang keywords: